MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-aad-ldap.md

 ## Prerequisites

 * An active Azure subscription.
-  * If you don't have an Azure subscription, [create an account](https://azure.microsoft.com/free/).
+  * If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/).
 * The ability to deploy one of the WLS Azure Applications listed at [Oracle WebLogic Server Azure Applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic).

 ## Migration context